w9n/garden/docs/basics/installation.md

 _Note: you need to install the **edge version** of Docker for Mac to enable Kubernetes support._

-Once installed, open the Docker for Mac preferences, go to the Kubernetes section, tick `Enable Kubernetes` and save.
+Once installed, open Docker for Mac's preferences, go to the Kubernetes section, tick `Enable Kubernetes` and save.
 Please refer to their [installation guide](https://docs.docker.com/engine/installation/) for details.